CATALOG: How to Apply

 The purpose of student financial aid at RCC is to provide financial assistance to students who would otherwise be unable to afford a college education.
 To support this objective, the college offers a variety of financial aid programs for students who qualify.
 Aid is funded through federal and state agencies, local organizations, businesses, individuals, and the college.

 Staff members at both campuses are available to provide information and assistance with financial aid programs.
 You should apply online through FAFSA.
 A FAFSA pre-application worksheet should be completed prior to applying on the internet.
 This worksheet is available from the Glenns or Warsaw Campus Financial Aid Office or via FAFSA.
 You must list Rappahannock Community College in order for us to receive your information electronically.

-The federal school code for Rappahannock Community College is 009160.
+The Federal School Code for Rappahannock Community College is 009160.
 It is the same regardless of what campus you plan to attend.

 Applications are processed, if complete, only after all admissions requirements are met and confirmed.
 Applications should be received four weeks prior to registration.
 Applications received after this date will be processed as time permits.

 Only students with complete admissions and financial aid files can be awarded financial aid.
 Financial Aid applicants whose application files are complete before established deadlines may charge tuition against their grant or scholarships during registration.
 Book charges may be made from the first day of class through the last day to add/drop each semester (specific dates are posted each semester).
-If your financial aid is not complete at the time of registration, students should prepare to pay out of pocket for all tuition, fees, and book charges for possible reimbursement if found to be financial aid eligible.
+If students’ financial aid files are not complete at the time of registration, students should prepare to pay out of pocket for all tuition, fees, and book charges for possible reimbursement if found to be financial aid eligible.

-Last modified on 05-03-2017
+Last modified on 08-07-2017